-Tip To disable tuned profiles, you can run the following command: sudo tuned-adm off After running the command, no tuned profiles will be active.
+To disable tuned profiles, you can run sudo tuned-adm off.
+After running the command, no tuned profiles will be active.

-Tuned AnzoGraph Profile Reference
+Tuned Profile Reference

 This section describes the tuned AnzoGraph profile files and the kernel configuration changes that they apply.